appernetic/appernetic-hugo-project/content/post/performance-optimization.md

 type = "post"

 +++
-##
+## Performance improvements
 We have made significant performance improvements of our service and have dug deep into everything on the client and server side.
-All images is now sent with Cloudinary Akamai CDN.
+All images is now sent with Cloudinary's Akamai CDN.

+## Speed Index
 We use [webpagetest][1] for our performance tests.
 As a measure of how one experiences the web page speed we use [Speed Index][2].
 The Speed Index is the average time at which visible parts of the page are displayed.
 It is expressed in milliseconds and dependent on size of the view port.

 ![Speed Index Reference Results][3]